dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 one provides a convenient basis by which we compare not only heroes, pariahs and demagogues, but ourselves and each other.

+- I've revealed (nothing). everything always would have been revealed at the end
+  - ![awokened a slumbering monster]

 What does the illuminati do to people they detest?
 They freeze them in carbonite, so to speak.
 If you actually manage to make waves, you become frozen into history after death, completely unable to control